nusratjannat-2001/nusratjannat-2001/README.md

 # 👋 I'm Nusrat Jannat
 ### Currently Reads in Department of Computer Scinece and Engineering, University of Rajshahi

-- 🧬 I am currently conducting research in the field of Bioinformatics, focusing on in silico drug design
+- 🧬 I am currently conducting research in the field of Bioinformatics, focusing on in silico approach of drug design

 :mailbox: Reach me out!